nucleosynthesis/LHCDataStatisticsICISE2024/docs/setup.md

 ```bash
 pip install jupyterlab-spreadsheet-editor
 ```
 You can do this in both of the containers but you don't need to install this for the exercises.

+!!!
+Warning
+	The browser based terminal inside JupyterLab is very useful but is defaulted to use a fairly cumbersome shell.
+If you use this terminal, you might find it helpful to first type `bash` into the terminal to use the BASH terminal shell, which is much better.

 ## Moving files around